OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js.md

 var session;
 ```

 `OV` will be our OpenVidu object (entrypoint to the library). `session` will be the video-call we will connect to.
-As first sentences in the join method, we initialize the two parameters whose value is retrieved from the HTML inputs.
+As first sentences in the `joinSession` method, we initialize the two parameters whose value is retrieved from the HTML inputs.

 ```javascript
 var mySessionId = document.getElementById("sessionId").value; 	// Session the user will join